-Sarah Sternlieb is a senior associate in Weil’s Appeals and Strategic Counseling and Complex Commercial Litigation practices.
+Sarah Sternlieb is counsel in Weil’s Appeals and Strategic Counseling and Complex Commercial Litigation practices.
 She focuses on litigating complex disputes in state and federal trial and appellate courts, including the U.S. Supreme Court.

 Sarah has experience at all phases of litigation, including developing litigation strategy, drafting motions, overseeing discovery, preparing for and first-chairing depositions, drafting dispositive trial briefs, appellate briefs, amicus briefs, Supreme Court petitions and merits briefs, and arguing appeals and dispositive motions.
 She has worked on cases involving patent, securities, contract, antitrust, employment, and bankruptcy claims, among others.
 Among her notable experience, Sarah successfully argued an appeal before the Eleventh Circuit, securing a reversal for her client in a religious freedom case, and upon remand, successfully argued against summary judgment, permitting her client’s First and Eighth Amendment claims to proceed to trial.